tibs/reST-slides-talk/rst-slides.rst

     transform restructuredtext documents to html5 + twitter's bootstrap css, deck.js or reveal.js

+Last significant activity on the repository in 2017

 General purpose tool that can has options to help with slide production.